iampeterndumba/Product-Landing-Page/README.md

 # Product-Landing-Page

-- A product landing page
--
+- This landing page is aimed to briefly explain the services offered while encouraging the page visitors to take action like sign up for a package of their choices.
 ### Languages:
 HTML/CSS